 Steel Garage Doors

 Steel is probably the most popular choice.
 Steel won’t rust but it may fade over time depending on the finish and the amount of sun it gets.
 It is generally strong but if you get a single wall door make sure you go with a 24 gauge steel to prevent denting.

 If you live where there are four seasons I think insulation is worth it.
-In fact I would say that upgrading from the polystyrene to the polyurethane insulation is kind of a no brainer.
-Polyurethane has about twice the R value (R17/R18) than polystyrene and only adds about 20% to the cost.
+In fact, I would say that upgrading from polystyrene to polyurethane insulation is kind of a no-brainer.
+Polyurethane has about twice the R-value (R17/R18) than polystyrene and only adds about 20% to the cost.

 The other great thing about steel is the enormous variety of styles and finishes.
 Many are very realistic wood-like finishes that are permanently adhered to the door.
 Most of the manufacturers warranty the finish for as long as you own the home.